sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

       }
     }
     ```
-4. Create a factory class `StreamingSpeechToTextRunnableFactory.java` to allow dynamically creating each runnable with different websocket connection each time.
+4. Create a factory class `StreamingSpeechToTextRunnableFactory.java` to dynamically create each runnable with a different websocket connection each time.
     ```java
     package io.sethmachine.twiliolivetranscriptiondemo.core.concurrent.speech.google;